ProteinsWebTeam/interpro-blog/_posts/2020-11-25-Technical-view-of-the-InterPro-client.md

 React organises an app as a set of visual components.
 Taking a simple example from InterPro, the [Loading](https://github.com/ProteinsWebTeam/interpro7-client/blob/master/src/components/SimpleCommonComponents/Loading/index.js) component, which is basically 3 dots that are animated to inform the user that part of the page is still loading.
 This component is defined once and we can use it wherever we need it.
 We use the Loading component over 50 times in our code, it is probably the most popular of our components.
 If one day we decide to change that animation for something else, we would only need to change 1 file and the change will be reflected in all those 50 instances.

-You can then use React components to create other components, so for example when you are at the home page, we are displaying the [Header](https://github.com/ProteinsWebTeam/interpro7-client/blob/master/src/components/Header/index.js) component, which contains the [Title](https://github.com/ProteinsWebTeam/interpro7-client/tree/master/src/components/Header/Title) component, which in turn contains the [InterProLogo](https://github.com/ProteinsWebTeam/interpro7-client/blob/228fd7c415f32b9692532682e55202b7f7a6efe5/src/components/Header/Title/index.js#L33) component.
+You can then use React components to create other components, so for example when you are at the home page, we are displaying the [Header](https://github.com/ProteinsWebTeam/interpro7-client/blob/master/src/components/Header/index.js) component, which contains the [Title](https://github.com/ProteinsWebTeam/interpro7-client/tree/master/src/components/Header/Title) component, which in turn contains the [InterProLogo](https://github.com/ProteinsWebTeam/interpro7-client/blob/228fd7c415f32b9692532682e55202b7f7a6efe5/src/components/Header/Title/index.js#L33) component, see Figure 2.

 ![InterProComponents.png]({{site.baseurl}}/assets/media/images/posts/client/InterProComponents.png)
+**Figure 2.** InterPro header components organisation.

 One thing React does very well is to limit updates to parts of the page that have changed, so if a user clicks on the Search button, all the components under the menu will change, but the menu and header will remain the same.
 React makes sure that the changes in the page are as efficient as possible, avoiding unnecessary renderings.
 It uses a technique called [Virtual DOM](https://reactjs.org/docs/faq-internals.html#what-is-the-virtual-dom).